-President's Board of Advisors on Historically Black Colleges and Universities; Education.
+Office of Undersecretary, President's Board of Advisors on Historically Black Colleges and Universities, Department of Education.

-This notice sets forth the schedule and agenda of the meeting of the President's Board of Advisors on Historically Black Colleges and Universities.
-This notice also describes the functions of the Board.
-Notice of this meeting is required by section 10(a)(2) of the Federal Advisory Committee Act and is intended to notify the public of its opportunity to attend.
+This notice sets forth the agenda for the February 14, 2020, meeting of the President's Board of Advisors on Historically Black Colleges and Universities (PBA) and provides information to members of the public about the meeting.
+Notice of the meeting is required by § 10(a)2) of the Federal Advisory Committee Act and is intended to notify the public of its opportunity to attend.

 FOR FURTHER INFORMATION CONTACT: